The ways silent struct copies are made

 call instance int32 Mutable::IncrementX()

-The instruction is ldflda (load field address).
-No copy.
-No local.
-The compiler pushes a managed pointer directly to FieldMutable’s storage location inside the heap object a, and that pointer becomes this in IncrementX.
-The method mutates the actual field.
+One instruction, ldflda (load field address), and that’s the whole difference.
+No copy, no local.
+It pushes a pointer straight to FieldMutable’s storage inside the heap object a, and that pointer becomes this.
+So IncrementX mutates the real field.

-First call: X goes from 1 to 2, prints 2.
-Second call: same field, X goes from 2 to 3, prints 3.
-Mutations accumulate because there is no copy between the caller and the field.
+First call: X goes 1 to 2, prints 2.
+Second call: same field, X goes 2 to 3, prints 3.
+The mutations accumulate because nothing sits between the caller and the field.

 The mental model

-Whenever you access a struct member through some accessor, ask yourself: does this accessor hand me an address or a copy?
+Whenever you reach a struct member through an accessor, ask one thing: does this hand me an address or a copy?

-- A property getter always hands you a copy because it is a method, and methods return by value.
+- A property getter always hands you a copy, because it’s a method and methods return by value.

 - A

 readonlyfield always hands you a copy.
-Per the C# language specification, when a readonly member invokes a non-readonly member, the structure referred to bythismust be copied to produce a writable reference [ECMA C# Language Spec — Structs].
+Per the C# language specification, when a readonly member invokes a non-readonly member, the struct thatthisrefers to must be copied to produce a writable reference [ECMA C# Language Spec: Structs].

-If you see ldfld in the IL, think copy, and know that mutations die with the local. ldfld pushes the value of a field onto the stack, producing a copy [ECMA-335, §III.4.10].
-If you see ldflda, think reference.
-It pushes the address of the field and know mutations persist [ECMA-335, §III.4.11].
+If you see ldfld in the IL, think copy, and know the mutation dies with the local. ldfld pushes the value of a field onto the stack, producing a copy [ECMA-335, §III.4.10].
+If you see ldflda, think reference: it pushes the address of the field, so the mutation persists [ECMA-335, §III.4.11].

-The safest conclusion is the one the C# documentation has long held: structs should be immutable.
-The Microsoft docs on structure types note that marking a struct readonly lets the compiler make use of the modifier for performance optimizations by skipping defensive copies [Microsoft Learn: Structure types].
-The readonly keyword reference explains that, value types directly contain their data, a field that is a readonly value type is immutable, and the compiler enforces that immutability by copying the value before any member call that might mutate it [Microsoft Learn: readonly keyword].
+The safest conclusion is the one the C# docs have held all along: make your structs immutable.
+The docs on structure types note that marking a struct readonly lets the compiler optimize by skipping defensive copies [Microsoft Learn: Structure types].
+The readonly keyword reference explains that because value types contain their data directly, a field that is a readonly value type is immutable, and the compiler enforces that by copying the value before any member call that might mutate it [Microsoft Learn: readonly keyword].

-If a struct has no mutable state, the distinction between a copy and a reference becomes meaningless.
+If a struct has no mutable state, the difference between a copy and a reference stops mattering.
 A defensive copy of an immutable struct is indistinguishable from the original.

 Make your structs immutable.